Welcome

 Letters; Dr Rowlands will write, and send by secure email, to your GP with his opinion and medication recommendations.
 GPs will usually prescribe on Dr Rowlands’ behalf although they have no legal duty to do so.
 Dr Rowlands is happy to include copy GP and other letters by email.
 You may request that Dr Rowlands does not write to your GP, but if medication is prescribed, it is good medical practice to do so and a very brief letter can be written to the GP.
 Dr Rowlands would like to be made aware of any issues that are not required in the GP letter.

-I am a Healthcare provider for:
+Dr Rowlands is a Healthcare provider for: